QIWI-API/payments-docs/_qiwi-form_en.html.md

 <aside class="warning">
 Customer will be able to make payment by payment token only on the site where payment token was issued.

-To make the payment token valid on other sites, send a request to [QIWI Support](mailto:payin@qiwi.com).
+To make the payment token valid on other sites, send a request to <a href="mailto:payin@qiwi.com">QIWI Support</a>.
 </aside>

 To create an invoice payable with payment token, send in API request [Invoice](#invoice_put) the following data: